 The book moves over the pullet stage of teenage chickens right through to the egg-laying phase.
 My chicken is losing all their feathers, is it sick?
 No, it’s probably moulting.
 Here’s a layer ration that will help it speed through the growth of new feathers and get back to the business of egg-laying.
 Worried about a sick hen?
 The book has some possible solutions.
 Do you know when to call a vet and when to try to treat it at home?
 Get some guidance here that will save you time and money.

 Chapters in the book include help for broodiness, aggression, pecking order, chicken behaviour, worming, flying out of the coop, bumblefoot, and predators.
 Things that you might wonder about or encounter in your first year or two of raising laying hens are here.
 There are possible solutions to the common problems you may face as a first time chicken owner.

 This isn’t a veterinary manual though.
 If you are looking for a comprehensive guide to every single thing that could go wrong in raising layers and what drugs to have on hand in your chicken medicine bag – this isn’t that kind of book.
 You’ll want to check out The Merck’s Manual for Backyard Chicken Raising or Raising Poultry the Modern Way.
 If you are starting with 500 chicks with a dedicated, temperature-controlled, brooder building, you’re going to want a book that matches your investment.
 But for the backyard chicken raiser or the person who can’t resist those fluffy yellow peepers at the feed store this month, grab a copy of this book, too.
 It will give you a robust chance at making your first experience with chicks a defining moment in your journey to food security and self-sufficiency.

 Who can resist those sweet little spring chicks?
-If you succomb grab this Chickens from Scratch, too.
+If you succumb grab this Chickens from Scratch, too.